Doctor of Pharmacy & MS in Pharmaceutical Science Joint Degree Program

-Degree requirements include successful completion of core didactic and experiential courses taken in the initial two years of the PharmD curriculum, one year of advanced pharmacy practice experiences, one year of student research, supplementary elective coursework, and the compilation of research findings into a thesis, defense with an oral presentation, and an oral examination by a thesis committee.
-Pharmaceutical science is used here as an ‘umbrella’ term that includes a variety of interdisciplinary specialties that contribute directly or indirectly to drug discovery and development or the understanding and use of medications.
-Students would have the opportunity to specialize in the following areas: Drug Discovery, Pharmacology, Pharmaceutics, Pharmacokinetics, Drug Metabolism, Medicinal Chemistry, Toxicology, and Cancer Biology.
+In the School of Pharmacy, we define pharmaceutical science as an ‘umbrella’ term that includes a variety of interdisciplinary specialties that contribute directly or indirectly to drug discovery and development or the understanding and use of medications.
+Our faculty engage in active mentorship to support student research in the following specialties: Drug Discovery, Pharmacology, Pharmaceutics, Pharmacokinetics, Drug Metabolism, Medicinal Chemistry, Toxicology, and Cancer Biology.
 Each student will work closely with one faculty advisor throughout the research portion of the program.